kubernetes/enhancements/keps/sig-cloud-provider/20190125-out-of-tree-openstack.md

 ### Graduation Criteria

 This feature is complete, well tested, in parity with intree openstack provider.
-Documents needs to be updated as per sig-cloud-provider guideline.
+Documention regarding migration from in-tree cloud provider to openstack-cloud-controller-manager can be found [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/migrate-to-ccm-with-csimigration.md)

 ### Upgrade / Downgrade Strategy